DanDagadita/symfony-docker-nginx/README.md

 ## 5. Speeding up response times on Windows

 On Windows, Symfony projects that use Docker are slow because of the var and vendor folders.
-The docker-compose file excludes these folders from being synced with the container.
-It is recommended to un-comment these lines after running docker-compose for the first time, for improved performance (in `compose.yml`).
+The compose.yml file excludes these folders from being synced with the container.
+It is recommended to un-comment these lines after running docker compose for the first time, for improved performance (in `compose.yml`).
 Example difference in performance for a response: **120ms** with the lines un-commented vs **1750ms** with the lines commented.

 ## 6. Creating a database